thunderbiscuit/kotlin-study/README.md

 val randomData: List<Any> = listOf("Learn Android", 5, "The Honeybadger", 17.2)
 ```

-Lists are immutable by default, but we can create mutable lists
+Lists are immutable by default, but we can also create mutable lists
 ```kotlin
 val cities: MutableList<String> = mutableListOf("Vancouver", "Calgary", "Toronto", "Montreal")
 ```